LA Rock n Roll Landmarks You Can Visit Today

-Not every rock star lived in Los Angeles.
-Some were just passing through whilst others like John Mayall, Graham Nash, Neil Young and Joni Mitchell made it their home.
-And possibly no more iconic a home address than Laurel Canyon.
+Not every rock star lived permanently in Los Angeles.
+Some passed through for recording sessions or tours, while others, including John Mayall, Graham Nash, Neil Young and Joni Mitchell, made the city their home.
+Few addresses are more closely associated with this period than Laurel Canyon.

 No place captures the spirit of the Sixties and Seventies LA scene quite like Laurel Canyon.
 Nestled in the Hollywood Hills, this quiet neighbourhood once housed the likes of Joni Mitchell, Jim Morrison, Frank Zappa, and the members of Crosby, Stills, Nash & Young.
 It is where Joni met Graham Nash who met David Crosby and Stephen Stills.
 It is where Nash would later write, “our house'“ about his time living with Joni at her house on 8217 Lookout Mountain.
 It is also where one of the most famous pictures, of Joni was taken by friend and Canyon neighbour Henry Diltz.